Blizzard warning as another snowstorm looms for Northeast

 The Weather Channel says a new wintry blast is set to develop late Sunday into Monday, bringing with it heavy snows and high winds.

-The heaviest snowfall is forecast parts of Maine, New Hampshire, Vermont and upstate New York.
+The heaviest snowfall is forecast for parts of Maine, New Hampshire, Vermont and upstate New York.

-Winds gusting over 50 miles per hour will bring blizzard conditions from the coast of main all the way down to Cape Cod, but will also blow well inland, creating snowdrifts and yet more work for the weary, the Weather Channel said.
+Winds gusting over 50 miles per hour will bring blizzard conditions from the coast of Maine all the way down to Cape Cod, but will also blow well inland, creating snowdrifts and yet more work for the weary, The Weather Channel said.

 The first storm buried parts of the Northeast in more than a foot of snow and was followed by icy temperatures that left roads as slick as skating rinks.
 Thousands of flights were cancelled and at one point more than 50,000 customers in Massachusetts were without power.